tlunderwood2014/nyc_crime_analysis/README.md

 *Important Caveat to these findings - due to processing and time limitations, this study had to be done on a small sampling of the entire data.
 This analysis would ideally be done on the entirety of the dataset, to hopefully find even stronger correlations.*

-2) Modeling Conclusions:

-- HERE LIES THE TEXT THAT WILL ONE DAY DESCRIBE OUR MODEL IN ALL ITS GLORY

 -----------
 ## Next Steps